nhayward/revpit/user/pages/02.editors/katie-mccoach/bio.md

 ##### MSWL

-In **YA**, I am looking for a good contemporary, romance, fantasy, sci-fi, dystopian, or suspense/thriller novel.

-In **New Adult:** Romance, fantasy, or suspense.

-In **Adult:** Romance (including romantic suspense).
+Personal tastes: I am all about character-driven stories.
+I love snarky voices and dark humor.
+I like characters with edge and who are unapologetic about who they are, but can back it up (and are redeemable).

+Love-triangles still tickle me, retellings (from fairytales to mythology), and anything set in Los Angeles, the west coast, or abandoned locations.

 Diverse voices?
 YES, please.
 I am Open.
 To.
 It.
 All.

-Personal tastes: Love-triangles still tickle me, anything set in Los Angeles, the west coast, or abandoned locations, and retellings (from fairytales to mythology).
-Also, I love snarky voices and dark humor.
-I like characters with edge and who are unapologetic about who they are, but can back it up (and are redeemable).
+**YA:** Contemporary, romance, fantasy, some paranormal (but see below), sci-fi, dystopian, suspense/thriller.

+**New adult:** Contemporary, romance, fantasy, sci-fi, suspense.

+**Adult:** Contemporary Romance (including romantic suspense), sci-fi, thriller, fantasy.

-I will **not** be interested in: Paranormal, Historical, Middle Grade fiction, or anything over 120k words.
+I will **NOT** be interested in: Historical fiction, middle grade fiction, space opera, erotica, anything with ghosts, shape-shifting, dragons, or demons, or anything over 120k words.

 ##### Q&A